Tony Perkins (politician): Louisiana House of Representatives

 Perkins won an open seat in the Louisiana House representing District 64 (the eastern Baton Rouge suburbs, including part of Livingston Parish) when he defeated Democrat Herman L. Milton of Baker 63% to 37% in the nonpartisan blanket primary held on October 21, 1995.
 He was elected on a conservative platform of strong families and limited government.
 Four years later, he was reelected without opposition.
 He retired from the legislature in 2004, fulfilling a promise to serve no more than two terms.

 While in office, Perkins authored legislation to require Louisiana public schools to install Internet filtering software, to provide daily silent prayer, and to prevent what he termed "censorship of America's Christian heritage".
 Perkins also authored the nation's first covenant marriage law, a voluntary type of marriage that permits divorce only in cases of physical abuse, abandonment, adultery, imprisonment or after two years of separation.

 Perkins opposed casino gambling in Louisiana, calling a 1996 plan to restrict the location of gambling riverboats to one side of the river, "putting lipstick on a hog".
 It doesn't make the bill any better, it just looks a little better."
 Perkins was described as "staunchly anti-abortion" by Public Broadcasting Service which also credited him with working on law and order and economic development issues while in the state house.
 Perkins was instrumental in increasing state regulation of Louisiana abortion clinics; he sponsored a law to require state licensing and sanitary inspections.

 2002 U.S. Senate election

 Perkins ran for the United States Senate in 2002 as a social and religious conservative Republican.
 Louisiana's then-Governor, Murphy J. Foster Jr., and the National Republican Senatorial Committee backed other candidates.
 Perkins finished in fourth place in the nonpartisan blanket primary with just under 10% of the vote.
 The Democratic incumbent, Mary Landrieu, was re-elected in the general election against another Republican, Suzanne Haik Terrell.

 USCIRF appointment

 On May 14, 2018, he was appointed as one of nine commissioners to the United States Commission on International Religious Freedom (USCIRF).
 His appointment was opposed by the Hindu American Foundation for his track record of "hateful stances against non-Christians."

 On June 17, 2019, the USCIRF elected Perkins as chair for the commission.
 On June 16, 2020, he became the USCIRF vice chair.
+On March 27, 2021, he was sanctioned by the Chinese government after the U.S. imposed sanctions on China.